seschwartz8/UniversityRegistrarAPI/README.md

-# University Registrar
+# University Registrar API and React App

-#### C#/.NET MVC website that allows students and administrators to keep records on courses and student enrollment.
+#### React website with C# API that allows students and administrators to keep records on courses and student enrollment.

 #### By Sarah "Sasa" Schwartz, Andrew Philpott